 Recommendations for current or potential dock owners

-We want to provide a friendly reminder to all dock and boat owners on Mayne Island to please maintain your docks and boats this year.
-We are now into storm season and it’s not too late to maintain all your lines and connections.
+We want to provide a friendly reminder to all dock and boat owners on Mayne Island to please maintain your docks and boats.
 Failure to maintain and properly dispose of aging docks and boats can lead to the situations described above.
 Accidents can and do happen but let’s do our best to prevent them.

 - Before building your own dock, approach neighbours about sharing existing structures if they exist.